Home

 Abayudaya: The Music and Culture of the Jews of Uganda

-The Abayudaya, a community of approximately 1000 people living in villages surrounding Mbale in Eastern Uganda, are practicing Jews.
+The Abayudaya, a community of approximately 2000 people living in villages surrounding Mbale in Eastern Uganda, are practicing Jews.
 Many members scrupulously follow Jewish ritual, observe the laws of the Sabbath, celebrate Jewish holidays, keep kosher and pray in Hebrew.
 This community self-converted to Judaism in 1919 and over the past eighty years has moved increasingly mainstream in their Jewish practice.

 The story of the Abayudaya challenges stereotypes of race, religion and culture.
 The Abayudaya have endured adversity in the practice of their Judaism, surviving the persecutions of Idi Amin.
 They have warm, productive relationships with their Christian and Moslem neighbors.
 At a time when little positive news comes out of Africa, this is a story of hope and faith.

-For the past twelve years, ethnomusicologist Rabbi Jeffrey A. Summit has been working with the Abayudaya.
+Since 2000, ethnomusicologist Rabbi Jeffrey A. Summit has been working with the Abayudaya.
 Together with photojournalist Richard Sobol, he is the author of Abayudaya: The Jews of Uganda.
 Rabbi Summit has also recorded, compiled and annotated a CD for Smithsonian Folkways Recordings entitled Abayudaya: Music from the Jewish People of Uganda.
 This CD was nominated for a GRAMMY Award for best album in the category of Traditional World Music.
 This compelling music blends the rhythms and harmonies of Africa with traditional Jewish prayer.
 In this lecture, he focuses on the Abayudaya’s musical traditions to examine the culture, history and the current situation of this extraordinary Jewish community.

 Coffee, Music and Inter-religious Harmony in Eastern Uganda